diyscif/diyscif/scif-thesis.md

 cut-off frequency.
 This is known as Bergers' mass law.
 At the cut-off frequency the component's sound attenuation suffers a sharp drop and then rises with 7.5 dB/Octave.
-The drop is also described as the "cut-off slump" and entails significant decreases in sound attenuation at frequencies around cut-off frequency.
-The cut-off slump is more drastic the higher the cutoff frequency.
-Because of the higher sound attenuation increases above the cut-off frequency and lower cut-off slumps, it is of interest to design single-shell components with as low a cut-off frequency as possible.
-This can be accomplished by making the wall as rigid as possible and increasing its thickness. [@moeser2009, pp.
+The drop is also described as the "cut-off slump" and entails significant decreases in sound attenuation at frequencies around the cut-off frequency.
+The cut-off slump is more drastic the higher on the spectrum the cut-off frequency.
+Because of the steeper sound attenuation increases above the cut-off frequency and because of the lower cut-off slumps at lower frequencies, it is of interest to design single-shell components with as low a cut-off frequency as possible.
+This can be accomplished by making the wall as rigid as possible and increasing its thickness. [@moeser2009, pp.  258-270]
-258-270]

-![Principle curve of the sound reduction index frequency response of a single shell wall.
-Eta = loss factor derived from the loss mechanisms actually occurring, such as internal damping and vibration energy dissipation to adjacent components, f = frequency of emission, f~cr~= cut-off frequency [@moeser2009, p.
+![Principle Curve of the Sound Reduction Index Frequency Response of a Single Shell Wall. η = Loss Factor Derived from the Loss Mechanisms at play, such as Internal Damping and Vibration Energy Dissipation to Adjacent Components, f = Frequency of Emission, f~cr~= Cut-off Frequency [@moeser2009, p.
 267]](images/attenuationprogression.png){height=40%}

 Increasing wall rigidity and thickness might not always be possible due to space, weight, and cost constraints.
-Thankfully, a better method for building attenuating walls exists, double-shell components with flexurally soft facing-shells.
+Thankfully, a better method for building attenuating walls exists; double-shell components with flexurally soft facing-shells.
 These make use of the propensity of the two walls to swing at different frequencies when not connected, making use of the cavity in between to create a mass-spring-mass system.
-No connections or cross-coupling may exist between the two shells as these destroy the spring function of the hollow space and jeopardize the entire system's effectiveness. [@moeser2009, pp. 270-276]
+No connections or cross-coupling may exist between the two shells as these defeat the spring function of the hollow space and jeopardize the entire system's effectiveness. [@moeser2009, pp. 270-276]

-![Improvement of the sound insulation delta R of a 80 mm plaster wall by a flexible facing shell with m^''^~2~ = 4 kg/m^2^ and cavity depth d = 65 mm, filled with mineral wool](images/improvement.png){height=40%}
+![Improvement Of the Sound Insulation ΔR of a 80 mm Plaster Wall by a Flexible Facing Shell with m^''^~2~ = 4 kg/m^2^ and Cavity Depth d = 65 mm, Filled with Mineral Wool [@moeser2009, p.
+274]](images/improvement.png){height=40%}

 Below the cut-off frequency the additional shell has no effect, however, above it the sound attenuation increases with 12 dB/octave.
 At the cut-off frequency